 spread the topping over the fruit

-Quite delectable as is, but truly perfect served with a little ice cream or whip cream, or maybe even just a simple splash of cream or coconut cream.
+Quite delectable as is, but truly perfect served with a little vanilla ice cream or whipped cream, or try it with a big dollop of Greek yogurt for breakfast!

 I really hope you enjoy this fresh take on Strawberry Rhubarb Cobbler!